RdeSwart/friends-quiz/README.md

 The score card is located under the Next button and is big enough that the user can easily glance during game play to see the score which is tallied up as the game continues.

+### Theme Tune

+I added in the Friends theme tune song with added controls for an even more immersive experience, should the user want to listen to it.
+It will not play automatically as this can have a negative effect on the user's experience.

+### Future Features
+For the future of the site, I would like to add more questions to the main quiz and maybe categorise them into the different series'.

+I would also like to add a Top-Scorer feature, so users can battle eachother from around the world.

+I would also like to add a category quiz on the characters and actors who play them.

 ## Technologies used

 ### Languages